-Welcome to this week’s edition of the MLW Fusion review.
+Welcome to this week’s edition of the MLW Fusion review for episode 48.
 Here we will look at episode 48, looking at some of the fallout from Intimidation Games.
 There are three matches on tap, and we will receive an update on the condition of “Filthy” Tom Lawlor.
 He was attacked at Intimidation Games after his title defense by his former friend Simon Gotch.
 Only this time Gotch has his own brigade of brutes that laid the smackdown on Lawlor.

 The show opens up with a recap of that very match and attack.
 Rich Bocchini welcomes us to the broadcast and lets us know that the group that attacked Lawlor calls themselves CONTRA Unit.
 Simon Gotch of CONTRA Unit will be in action tonight against Ace Romero.
 This is another rematch that Gotch demanded, as he has not yet been able to avenge losing $20,000 to Romero.
 We will also hopefully receive an update on Tom Lawlor from MLW attending physician, Dr. Sweglar.
 Alexander Hammerstone will also be in action here on MLW Fusion.
 Up first though, is a Battle Riot qualifying match.